 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

-3. Explain the rules to your child
+3. Explain the rules

 - A Big Kid Bed is Coming by Liz Fletcher

 - Big Kid Bed by Leslie Patricelli

 - A Bed of Your Own by Mij Kelly